Clery Act - The Right-To-Know Act and Campus Security Act

 Your Right to Know

-The Jeanne Clery Act is the landmark federal law that requires colleges and universities to disclose information about crime on and around their campus.
-The “Clery Act” is named in memory of a 19-year-old Lehigh University freshman named Jeanne Ann Clery, who was sexually assaulted and murdered in her residence hall room on April 5, 1986.
+The Jeanne Clery Act, previously known as The Students Right to Know and Campus Security Act of 1990, is the landmark federal law that requires colleges and universities to disclose information about crime on and around their campus.
+The "Clery Act" is named in memory of Jeanne Ann Clery, a 19-year-old Lehigh University freshman who was sexually assaulted and murdered in her residence hall room on April 5, 1986.

-The Health Science Center is committed to assisting the Health Science Center community in providing for its own safety and security.
-Information regarding campus security, personal safety, crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures is available on the Health Science Center Police Department website.
+The UT Health Science Center at San Antonio is committed to assisting the health science center community in providing for its own safety and security.
+Information regarding campus security, personal safety, crime prevention, university police law enforcement authority, crime reporting policies, crime statistics for the most recent three-year period, and disciplinary procedures is available on the health science center Police Department website.

-If you would like a paper copy of this information, you may contact the crime prevention office at 210-567-2800.
+If you would like a paper copy of this information, you may contact the University Police Department at 210-567-2800.

 Crime Statistics